jonyonson/jonathantaylor.io/content/blog/string-to-numbers/index.md

 ## The Number object

-The `Number` object is a wrapper object that is created using the `Number() constructor`, but it can also be used without the `new` keyword to convert numeric strings and null to numbers.
+The `Number` object is a wrapper object that is created using the `Number()` constructor, but it can also be used without the `new` keyword to convert numeric strings and null to numbers.

 ```javascript
 typeof new Number('100'); // object